zhaonancy/zhaonancy/README.md

 I'm Nancy! 😄

-Software Engineer Intern at Snap and Computer Science student at the University of Toronto.
+Software Engineer Intern at Microsoft and Computer Science student at the University of Toronto.